 Environmental Leadership Program

-In Spring 2025, participants will learn about the policy-building process at the local and state levels, develop real-world environmental policy linked to the current legislative session, engage with local and state government officials, and present their policies to legislative staff and decision-makers in Springfield and Urbana-Champaign.
-The program includes corporate sustainability through a trip to Chicago where students will connect with companies in a variety of industries and discuss opportunities with business professionals who are making the decisions to implement sustainable change.
+In Spring 2026, participants will learn about the policy-building process at the local and state levels, develop real-world environmental policy linked to the current legislative session, engage with local and state government officials, and present their policies to legislative staff and decision-makers in Springfield and Urbana-Champaign.
+In the past, students have presented to the City of Urbana and City of Champaign about plastic bag taxes.
+ELP students also introduced a bill about testing for radionuclides in water to the Illinois Legislative Reference Bureau for consideration by the General Assembly.
+The program includes corporate sustainability through a trip to Chicago, where students will connect with companies in a variety of industries and discuss opportunities with business professionals who are making the decisions to implement sustainable change.

 Program Details